to say that Christians and Muslims both worship the God of Abraham, Pope Francis sends Ramadan greetings to Muslims.

 Who knows!
 Not even all Christians believe the same things.
 F1 is correct in offering Ramadan greetings to Muslims.
 It is respect for others beliefs.
 We may not agree, but we should respect.
 F1 understands that.

 Does the president of the mormon church get a greeting on Joseph Smith’s birthday?
 Are there greetings to Jehovah’s Witnesses (not that they commemorate anything)?
-Is it simply size of a cult that determines whether or not a greeting card is in order?
+Is it simply size of a cult that determines whether or not a greeting card

 I think you might want to hit google before you guess about things like this.